-Gaskets of an oxygen-compatible material shall be sized and installed to match the internal diameter of the pipe thereby eliminating a space where particles can accumulate.
-Gaskets should be full face so they can be positioned concentrically in a flange joint and thereby eliminate any protrusion of the gasket in the flow.
-Spiral wound gaskets shall be manufactured such that they are clean for oxygen service.
-Spiral wound gaskets shall have inner rings to prevent inner radial buckling of the windings.
+Gaskets of an oxygen-compatible material shall be sized and installed to match the internal diameter of the pipe thereby minimising a space where particles can accumulate.
+Gaskets shall be positioned concentrically in a flange joint to eliminate any protrusion of the gasket in the flow.
+Gaskets shall be manufactured such that they are clean for oxygen service.
+Hydrocarbon-based adhesives shall not be used in gaskets that require an adhesive for construction.